alexarne/DD2480-CI/README.md

 # DD2480-CI

-Continuous Integration implementation, part of DD2480 Software Engineering Fundamentals (KTH, 2024)
+Continuous Integration implementation, part of DD2480 Software Engineering Fundamentals (KTH, 2024).

+A browsable list of all previous builds can be found here (the root of the current ngrok link): https://XXXX.ngrok-free.app

 ## Configuration